 So I said fine, I’d stick with the two I have.
 While I decided to do that, I would be lying if I said I wasn’t scared because I was.
 It was still too good to be true, I wasn’t going to believe what happened until after the exam.
 So there was still a little fear in me.
 But one thing I’ve learnt in life is that faith is not the absence of fear, but it is knowing that even if you feel fear, your faith is bigger than that fear.
 I went to bed that night not sure about how I would feel after my exam the next day.
 My exam was at nine in the morning.
 I got there right on time.
 I remember getting into the exam and taking my seat.
 The invigilator shared the papers and we were told to start.
 I said a prayer before I started.
 I turned the paper around.
 The instruction was to select two questions, so I started to read the questions.
 Number one was ‘Child Witnesses’, number two was ‘Presumption of Innocence’.
 The only two topics I read were the first two questions on the exam.
 That’s when I realised that God took my prayers very literally!
 My God didn’t even make me have to search for the question I could answer, if I tell you that till this day I have no idea what other questions were on that exam because the topics I read were the first two questions.
 Wow!
 This was really happening.
 I answered the two questions within the time I had.
 I remember leaving that exam just in awe of God.
 I messaged my friend to tell her all about it.

 The past two days had taught me so much.
 When my results came out, I had a first class on the exam!
-A few days later, one of my classmates was telling me how she was so disappointed about her Evidence exam results because she had read ALL the topics and she still had a 2:1.
+A few days later, one of my classmates was telling me how she was so disappointed about her Evidence exam results because she had read ALL the topics and she still didn't do as well as she wanted to.
 I remember just thinking whoa!
 This is what I mean when I say success is not just a ‘you’ effort, it’s not just about working hard, there’s a God Factor too.
 But that begins with believing in yourself and having the faith to persevere, against all odds.

 Before the exam, no odds were in my favour- be it the time I had left or my choice of topics to study.
 But I forgot that in life, the only person you need to favour you is God and with Him on your side, you’re unstoppable.
 It’s true!
 All you gotta do is believe!
 My friend told me two days was more than enough, and I believed it!
 And two days did become more than enough!